broadinstitute/ml4h/ml4cvd/tensorize/partners_ecg_docs/README.md

 4. Fill in the "Device Name" field with the name `00export`. (`00` helps put the folder at the top of the print list).
 5. Fill in the "Destination" field with the full path to the folder `C:\export`.
 Make sure you capitalize the `C`!
 6. Enter `xml` for "File Extension" and select `XML` for "Output Type".
 7. Check all three boxes under "Output Options" including `Convert Statement Codes to Text`, `Include Measurement Matrix`, and `Include Waveforms`.
 8. Click "OK".
+9. Set up keyboard shortcuts.
+From the top menu bar -> Tools -> Options -> Shortcut Keys.
+   1. Set "List > Select All Items" to `Ctrl + A`
+   2. Set "Test > Print" to `Ctrl + P`

 ### 3. Search for ECGs in MUSE Editor
 There are two ways of searching for ECGs: [by MRN](#a-search-by-mrnpatientid) or [by Date Range](#b-search-by-date-range)